 Number 2 offers scaffolding: you get a little bit of support to explain the essentials of the lessons.
 This helps you to find the correct answer, without giving it away.

 Now, you may give the chess puzzle another try.
 With the feedback and the pointers, you can probably figure out that the correct move is rook takes the pawn on b5:

 Well done, you have checkmated the king and solved the puzzle.
 It earns you a green check mark.
 Yippee!

 But let's have a closer look at the row of check marks:

 The first two have a white circle surrounding the green dot, whereas the third and fourth check mark are circled in red.
 This may seem insignificant details, but they are not.
 The white circle indicates that the puzzle was solved in one attempt.
 The red circles indicate that you have solved the puzzle, but needed a second (or sometimes even a third) attempt.
 Therefore, the answer is worth only 50 points (instead of 100), which is not enough to earn you three stars in the end.

 If you don't succeed in solving the puzzle in three attempts, you are allowed to give up.
 You now get the choice whether you want to continue with a new puzzle or rather want to see the solution of this puzzle:

-This is a also new feature, adding an extra opportunity to process the feedback.
+This feature adding an extra opportunity to process the feedback.

 The most advanced way to learn chess

 At the backend, there's other exciting stuff going on.
-This is where Chessity's teaching bots analyse your learning behavior, measure your chess level and adapt the level of difficulty correspondingly:
+This is where Chessity's teaching bots analyze your learning behavior, measure your chess level and adapt the level of difficulty correspondingly: